thomgrand/fim-python/README.md

 This library is licensed under the [GNU Affero General Public License](LICENSE).
 If you need the library issued under another license for commercial use, you can contact me via e-mail [tomdev (at) gmx.net](mailto:tomdev@gmx.net).

-# TODOs
-- Finish documentation
-- More explanation on the benchmark?